 A herniated disc is also called a disc extrusion, slipped disc, sequestration, or “HNP” (Herniated Nucleus Pulposis).
 This means that the outer covering of the disc (annulus) is completely torn or damaged and the inner gel squirts out.
 This can put pressure on a spinal nerve or cause severe swelling and lead to numbness and tingling (sciatica).

-Regenexx Stem Cell Therapy for Back Pain Offers the Most Effective and Least Invasive Option for You
+Regenexx Procedures for Back Pain Offer the Most Effective and Least Invasive Option for You

 What kind of surgery can I expect to undergo for my herniated disc?